nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 To see all debug output for this sample, enable the :ref:`CONFIG_MULTI_SERVICE_LOG_LEVEL_DBG <CONFIG_MULTI_SERVICE_LOG_LEVEL_DBG>` option.

-To monitor the GNSS module (for instance, to see whether A-GPS or P-GPS assistance data is being consumed), enable the :kconfig:option:`CONFIG_NRF_CLOUD_GPS_LOG_LEVEL_DBG` option.
+To monitor the GNSS module (for instance, to see whether A-GNSS or P-GPS assistance data is being consumed), enable the :kconfig:option:`CONFIG_NRF_CLOUD_GPS_LOG_LEVEL_DBG` option.

 See also the :ref:`nrf_cloud_multi_service_test_counter`.